 LEISURE & CULTURERoyal Albert Hall Auditorium Cooling

-Comfort and Wellbeing- 150 years ago theatre shows would be dimly lit by candlelight and stagehands would move all the equipment required for the performance.
-Today performers are illuminated by hundreds of powerful lights and equipment can be thrown around by powerful motors.
+Comfort and Wellbeing - 150 years ago, theatre shows would be dimly lit by candlelight and stagehands would move all equipment required for the performance.
+Today performers are illuminated by hundreds of powerful lights and equipment can be swapped round by powerful motors.
 Undeniably this has all led to a far better show for the patrons.
-But with powerful lighting and large motors comes a significant waste heat energy that needs somewhere to go.
+But, with combined equipment and body heat, this ‘cool’ building can get stuffy quickly, leaving the patrons feeling hot and bothered.